-One of the key benefits of fractional shares is that investors with small budgets can buy portions of big-ticket stocks like Amazon or Google without having to commit most of their money to a single company.
+One of the key benefits of fractional shares is that investors with small budgets can buy portions of big-ticket stocks from companies like Amazon or Google without having to commit most of their money to a single company.

 This article will provide you with a list of brokers that offer access to this innovative product so you can buy your favorite stocks regardless of your budget.